grommet/grommet/src/js/components/Button/README.md

 **size**

-The possible sizes of the Button that will impact the overall Button
+The possible sizes of Button, that impacts the overall Button
-      padding, border radius, text size, line height and icon size.
+      padding, border radius, text size and line height.
+      'size' will not impact any icon related sizing.

 ```
 small
 medium
 large
-xlarge
 ```

 **target**